Moving to Raleigh, NC — A Guide To Life, Work And Play In The City Of Oaks

 More than 66,000 students call Raleigh home.
 If your dorm is feeling a little cramped, renting a storage unit in Raleigh can be a great way to free up some space.
 Ideal for bulky seasonal clothes and belongings, it’s a surprisingly affordable solution, especially when several students share a single unit.
 The service is also useful during the summer break when most students leave town.
 Instead of taking all their belongings back home, they can rent a storage unit to keep them in town until school resumes in the fall.

-5. Enjoying outdoor recreation in Raleigh
+5. Enjoying outdoor recreation in Raleigh, NC

 The iconic tree-lined streets make getting out and about in Raleigh a pleasure.
 Plus, with more than 180 miles of trails to explore, there’s always something to do.
 Kayaking, boating, stand-up paddleboarding and fishing are all popular pastimes, with places like Lake Johnson Park and Lake Crabtree County Park providing ample opportunities.